How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Introduction

+Moreover, we redefine \textbf{language-specific neurons} to restrict each neuron to be activated for only one language.
+The \textbf{general neurons} are defined as the neurons that are effective for all languages.
+To facilitate subsequent analysis, we propose a corresponding identification algorithm for distinguishing these different types of neurons.

 Then we analyze the models before and after alignment, focusing on the changes in different types of neurons.
-Based on the distributional characteristics of these neurons, we divide LLMs' internal process for multilingual inference into four parts: (1) multilingual understanding, (2) shared semantic space reasoning, (3) multilingual output space transformation, and (4) vocabulary space outputting.
-Our findings reveal that different parts exhibit distinct dependencies on different types of neurons, and that multilingual alignment significantly enhances the activation of the corresponding types of neurons across the relevant layers.
-Additionally, we analyze the important ``Spontaneous Multilingual Alignment''~\citep{zhang2024getting} phenomenon in LLMs, providing insights into the roles of language-agnostic neurons and language-related neurons shared across languages.
+Based on the distributional characteristics of these neurons, we divide LLMs' internal process for multilingual inference into four parts, with different parts exhibit distinct dependencies on different types of neurons.
+We demonstrate that multilingual alignment significantly enhances the activation of the corresponding types of neurons across the relevant layers.
+Additionally, we analyze the ``spontaneous multilingual alignment''~\citep{zhang-etal-2024-getting} phenomenon in LLMs, providing insights into the roles of general neurons and language-related neurons shared across languages.
 For further analysis, we also provide observations about the uniqueness of English and the neuron distributions.
-Overall, based on different types of neurons, we present empirical results and valuable insights that contribute to a deeper understanding of multilingual alignment and the multilingual capabilities of LLMs.
+Overall, based on different types of neurons, we present empirical results and valuable insights that contribute to a deeper understanding of multilingual alignment and the multilingual reasoning capabilities of LLMs.